ijlyttle/vembedr/README.md

 embed_url("https://www.youtube.com/watch?v=uV4UpCq2azs")
 ```

+The video is not embedded in this README file as is rendered to
-To see this in action, please see `vignette("vembedr")`.
+Markdown; to see embedded videos, please see `vignette("vembedr")`.
+Each

-To see details on each of the services supported, see
+of the supported services, e.g. YouTube, is discussed in
 `vignette("embed")`.

+The functions are designed to be piped.
+For example, here’s how you can
-You can also modify the appearance and the start
+modify the appearance and the start time:
-time, for example:

 ``` r
 embed_url("https://www.youtube.com/watch?v=uV4UpCq2azs") %>%